-I recently graduated from Rochester Institute of Technology (RIT) receiving a BS in Public Policy with a minor in Science, Technology and Society.
-The bulk of my studies regarding Public Policy focused on health policy within the United States healthcare system.
-I am currently working towards an MS in Health Systems Administration through the College of Health Sciences and Technology at RIT.
-Throughout my time at RIT, I was fortunate to have internships with the Department of Defense, National Institutes of Health and United States Congress.
-To further my career goals, I decided to join the Bridges to the Doctorate program for the training and mentoring services they provide while I pursue a master’s degree.
-Currently I am conducting research on FDA regulatory standards focusing on drug therapies, specifically biomarkers.
+Steven graduated from Rochester Institute of Technology (RIT) in 2015 with a BS in Public Policy and a minor in Science, Technology and Society.
+The bulk of his studies regarding Public Policy focused on health policy within the United States healthcare system.
+He is currently working towards an MS in Health Systems Administration through the College of Health Sciences and Technology at RIT.
+Throughout his time at RIT, Steven was fortunate to have internships with the Department of Defense, National Institutes of Health and United States Congress.
+He joined the Bridges to the Doctorate for the training and mentoring the program provides.
+He is currently researching FDA regulatory standards for drug therapies, specifically biomarkers.

-I grew up in Scotia, NY and attended a Board of Cooperative Educational Services (BOCES) program in Albany from pre-school until 8th grade.
-I then attended and graduated from Scotia-Glenville High School.
-After graduation, I attended RIT and got my Associate’s degree in Lab Science Technology and then got my Bachelor’s degree in Biomedical Sciences.
-I knew I wanted to pursue my education further in the science field and when I saw the Bridges to the Doctorates program at RIT I knew it was a great fit for me.
-I am currently enrolled in the Multidisciplinary Program with a focus on Biology and Statistics.
-I plan to get my PhD in Pathology or Immunology, Virology, and Microbiology (IVM).
+Sara grew up in Scotia, NY and attended a Board of Cooperative Educational Services (BOCES) program in Albany from pre-school until 8th grade.
+She then attended Scotia-Glenville High School.
+After graduation, Sara attended RIT and earned her Associate’s degree in Lab Science Technology and then her Bachelor’s degree in Biomedical Sciences.
+Sara knew she wanted to further pursue her education in the science field and when she saw the Bridges to the Doctorate program at RIT, she knew it was a great fit for her.
+Sara recently graduated from RIT with a master’s in Interdisciplinary/Professional Studies with a focus on Biology, Health Systems Administration, and Bioinformatics.
+She began her PhD in Pathology at the University of Rochester in Fall 2017.

-I recently graduated from Boston University with a B.A. in Mathematics, specializing in statistics.
-I am currently working towards an M.S. in Applied Statistics through the Center for Quality and Applied Statistics at RIT.
-After earning a Masters, I hope to continue on with a PhD either in Biostatistics or Statistics with a specialization in biostatistics.
-I am interested in pursuing research in the field of mental health, specifically issues of quality of life and depression among the Deaf and geriatric populations.
+Madeline graduated from Boston University with a BA in Mathematics, specializing in statistics.
+She is currently working towards an MS in Applied Statistics through the Center for Quality and Applied Statistics at RIT.
+After earning a Master’s, she hopes to continue on with a PhD either in Biostatistics, or in Statistics with a specialization in biostatistics.
+Madeline wants to conduct metal health research, particularly regarding issues of quality of life and depression among the Deaf and geriatric populations.

-I am from Anchorage, Alaska and I have been at RIT for the past 5 years.
-I have worked at the Deaf Studies Laboratory as a Research Assistant during this time and obtained my bachelor’s in Clinical Psychology with a minor in Criminal Justice.
-I am currently working on my master’s degree in Experimental Psychology.
-My goal is to obtain my PhD in Brain and Cognitive Sciences and become a researcher.
-My research interests are language and how the brain develops specifically in relation to signed languages.
+Jessica is from Anchorage, Alaska, and studied at RIT for 6 years.
+She has worked at the Deaf Studies Laboratory as a Research Assistant during that time and obtained her bachelor’s degree in Clinical Psychology with a minor in Criminal Justice.
+Jessica earned her master’s degree in Experimental Psychology from RIT.
+She is now pursuing her PhD in Developmental Psychology at the University of Connecticut and plans to become a researcher.
+Jessica’s research interests are language and how the brain develops, specifically in relation to signed languages.

-I was born in Vancouver B.C., Canada and grew up in Arizona.
-My wonderful deaf parents raised me along with two hearing siblings.
-I went to Arizona Schools for the Deaf and Blind because my parents wanted me to have full access to learning through American Sign Language.
-After graduating from high school, I went to Gallaudet University and graduated with two degrees in Biology and Chemistry.
-I am fascinated with science.
-Science has many different and interesting areas that I was not sure about until I saw Rochester Bridges to Doctorate Program.
+Lorne was born in Vancouver B.C., Canada and grew up in Arizona.
+His deaf parents raised him along with two hearing siblings.
+He went to Arizona School for the Deaf and Blind because his parents wanted him to have full access to learning through American Sign Language.
+After graduating from high school, Lorne went to Gallaudet University and graduated with a dual bachelor’s degree in Biology and Chemistry.
+He is fascinated with science; it has many different and interesting areas that he was not sure about until he saw the Rochester Bridges to Doctorate program.